 Scaling your business on Amazon requires a strategic approach and familiarity with metrics analysis.
-It’s no simple task, and you’ll need top-notch tools.
+It’s no simple task, and you'll need top-notch tools.
 You can choose from a wide variety of third-party tracking and analytics solutions, like this one here.
 However, ensure you choose one that will help you to get the most out of your business.
-Moreover, sales, order processing, and interactions with your customers can benefit from using specialized software.
+Moreover, specialized software can benefit sales, order processing, and interactions with your customers.

 Besides, while there are a lot of Amazon seller metrics you need to keep track of, only a handful directly affect your ability to sell.
 Some examples of the most important metrics to track are as follows:

 Product ranking is a significant KPI for Amazon merchants.
 Customers know they can find what they need on Amazon.
 They never aimlessly browse and use search engines to find stuff.
 Many people won't even bother clicking through the following pages of results.
 The importance of the product rating comes from this fact.
 Thus, to get on the first page of results, you must become a best-seller in an applicable category.